 5303.204 Treatment of Violations

 SAF/GCR is authorized to conduct hearings and make findings of fact in accordance with FAR 3.204(a).
-If a hearing is held, SAF/GCR will provide recommendations to ASAF(A) or the Principal Civilian or Military Deputy.
+If a hearing is held, SAF/GCR will provide recommendations to ASAF(A) for non-space systems and programs or ASAF(SA&I) for space systems and programs.

 Subpart 5303.5 - OTHER IMPROPER BUSINESS PRACTICES